mansouriahmad/smart_and_healthy_buildings/Assignments/2_Lab_1/readme.md

-My alais for the class is "Tar"
+My alias for the class is "Tar"

 - **Who is your favorite Sesame Street Character: Elmo, Cookie Monster, or Count?**	Elmo
 - **Which is your favorite: Rock, Paper or Scissors?** Rock